venkybitsian/scrape_money_control_novice/README.md

-Part 2: DATA SCRAPE
+# Part 2: DATA SCRAPE
 This section contains all logic to extract the information of CONSOLIDATED Company parameters for all 500 companies
 This section will try to contact moneycontrol 500 times, thus may take time.
 I didnt focus to optimize this time.
-The web scraping takes 30 -40 mins and finally we get the transpose file:       input_scrape_moneycontrol_500.csv
+The web scraping takes 30- 35 mins and finally we get the transpose file:       input_scrape_moneycontrol_500.csv

-PART 3: Data Cleaning
+# PART 3: Data Cleaning
 CHECKING DUPLICATES, renaming columns, removing extra characters, datatype conversions , fill NAN, drop NAN

-PART 4: Data analysis and decide assumptions
+# PART 4: Data analysis and decide assumptions
+Check missing values, check deviations

-PART 5:  Bucket P/E ratios in interval of 5, 11-15,16-20,21-25,...,66-70, then output list of companies in each bucket
+# PART 5:  Bucket P/E ratios in interval of 5, 11-15,16-20,21-25,...,66-70, then output list of
+  companies in each bucket
-AS5: THERE ARE OUTLIERS in P/E meaning many cases where P/E > 70
+# ASSUMPTION 5: THERE ARE OUTLIERS in P/E meaning many cases where P/E > 70
 I dont worry, as its not asked in question.
 Although need to worry, if its real market data and need to find other resources to verify

-PART 6: 3rd and 4th highest market cap companies sector wise.
+# PART 6: 3rd and 4th highest market cap companies sector wise.
-ASSUMPTION: DO analysis for sectors having more than 3 companies I try 3 methods to solve it.
-And 2 method successful BUT pandasql method fails as rank or rownum feature not available in it Also method of groupby and then use rank fails, for few cases.
-Getting warning message which can be corrected.
+# ASSUMPTION 6: DO analysis for sectors having more than 3 companies
+I try 3 methods to solve it.
+And 2 method successful BUT pandasql method fails as rank or rownum feature not available in it

 ************************************************************
 ************************************************************